actresses performing on stage

 THEATER

-USING THE MODEL OF A PROFESSIONAL ENSEMBLE COMPANY, THEATER STUDENTS LEARN PROVEN PERFORMANCE TECHNIQUES AND EXPLORE EXCITING INNOVATIONS IN THEATER PRACTICE.
+USING THE MODEL OF An ENSEMBLE COMPANY, THEATER STUDENTS LEARN PROVEN PERFORMANCE TECHNIQUES AND EXPLORE EXCITING INNOVATIONS IN THEATER PRACTICE.

-The curriculum consists of performance skills including acting, movement, and voice, with training opportunities for actor-singers, playmakers, and stage managers; emphasis on drama of literary and social significance; text analysis and action-playing through the Stanislavsky System; inclusion of all students in ensemble performance work; collaboration with the music program (musical theater), media arts (acting for film), and local professional artists.
-The program prepares two full productions and two workshop presentations.
+The curriculum consists of skills including acting, movement, playmaking, audition courses, and voice, with training opportunities for actor-singers, playmakers, and stage managers; emphasis on drama of literary and social significance; text analysis and action-playing through the Stanislavsky System and others; inclusion of all students in ensemble performance work; collaboration with other programs at Perpich Arts High School and local and national professional artists.
+The program prepares two full ensemble productions and two student-centered workshop presentations.

 interested in musical theater?